archambaultv/plainledger/README.md

 - *Trial balance* : Prints the trial balance.
 Not implemented yet.
 - *From CSV* : Convert a CSV file into a Yaml file readable by plainledger.
   Use this command to batch modify (or import) transactions, accounts or balance assertions in Calc or Excel and then propagate back those changes to the Yaml journal file.
-Not implemented yet.

 ## ToDo
 - [ ] Implement the above commands.